kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Be not angry that you cannot make others as you wish them to be, since you cannot make yourself as you wish to be. - Thomas à Kempis
+    ## You must welcome change as the rule but not as your ruler. - Denis Waitley